Castlevania: Order of Ecclesia: Reception

 Castlevania: Order of Ecclesia received "favorable" reviews according to video game review aggregator Metacritic.
 Shane Bettenhausen called it a cross between Symphony of the Night and Simon's Quest, noting that the high difficulty level was balanced by the role-playing elements.
 Bettenhausen also commented about the quality of the game, despite the length, noting there are "3 or 4 levels of things to find."
 He concluded his experience with the game stating "It's all action-RPG oriented Castlevania at its best".
 He later awarded the game an A− for 1Up.com, stating that it "can still breathe new life into this long-running, often self-cannibalizing franchise."
 Game Informer's Tim Turi praised its gameplay and called it his favourite portable Castlevania title.
-Edge Magazine UK gave the game a score of 6 out of 10, criticizing the excessive side quests.
+Edge gave the game a mixed review, criticizing the excessive side quests.
 They wrote, "It is a shame that Konami so overinflates the experience through early chores".
-Game Revolution wrote positively of the combat, but felt that it was overall a weaker title compared to Castlevania: Dawn of Sorrow and the entries released on the Game Boy Advance.
+GameRevolution wrote positively of the combat, but felt that it was overall a weaker title compared to Castlevania: Dawn of Sorrow and the entries released on the Game Boy Advance.

 Castlevania: Order of Ecclesia was awarded Best Nintendo DS Game by GameTrailers in their 2008 video game awards.
 It was also awarded the Best Platform Game for the Nintendo DS from IGN.
 It was also nominated for several other Nintendo DS-specific awards, including Best Graphics Technology, Best Original Score and Game of the Year.
 However, following the nominations it won none of the awards.

+During the 12th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Order of Ecclesia for "Hand-Held Game of the Year" and "Adventure Game of the Year".

 Initial sales of the game in Japan were reported at 19,000 copies sold during its first week.